 JOURNEY TO THE JUNGLE

 My woodworking journey started in 2008 long before I ever picked up a tool.
 While in college, I was working for a marine construction company as their secretary.
 My job was to enter bills, keep accounts up to date and do payroll.
-I wasn’t bad at it, but I was certainly wasn’t great at it.
+I wasn’t bad at it, but I was certainly wasn’t great.
 I was bored and unfocused.
 My curiosity peaked when I saw a need for high quality sawn lumber that was not readily available for jobs the company would bid on.
 I decided to make it my mission to find this lumber directly from the source, hoping that I could get it cheaper than what it was being sold for in the states and hopefully, my employer would be my first client.
 Before I knew it, I had established a business to import lumber to the United States from South America.
 Everything I started to learn about the wood was incredibly fascinating.
 The reason it was in such high demand for marine work was because of it’s strength and durability.
 Termites couldn’t even penetrate this stuff and when you would throw it in the water, it would sink.
 On my excursions to South America, I visited over 50 concessions throughout different countries.
 I never knew that my intentions would take such a turn once I started learning about forestry practice and seeing the beauty of these exotic woods.

 We all know the rainforest is disappearing, but seeing it first hand is something that I was not able to put in the back of my mind.
 I thought constantly about all the trees that were being cut down and how the land is constantly being cleared for the building of cattle farms, logging, agriculture and oil companies’ searches for new lines.
 I also thought about the wood itself.
 Many species I had come across I had never seen before; many never even exported for purposes that would show the wood’s beauty.
 Seeing the potential beauty in this nature started to consume me.